wenubey/CountriesApp/README.md

 ## How To Use App

-You have to choose continent from continent row.
-If you don't choose anything application get Africa as a continent.
-Number of list is optional.
-After the choosing continent and number click to apply button to see any result.
-And if you want to reset the number choice click the reset the number button.
-Have a good learn and fun!
+You have to choose continent from continents row.
+If you don't choose anything application gets Africa as a default continent.
+Number of list size is optional.
+After choosing the continent and number click to apply button to see the results.
+If you want to reset the number of your choice click to the reset number button.
+Have a good learning and fun!

 ## Installation